-Inside a restored 1950s Hatteras cottage, Blue Pelican Gallery offers an eclectic mix of artwork, most of it local.
+Celebrating their 10th year in business, you’ll find Blue Pelican inside a restored 1950s Hatteras cottage.
+Blue Pelican Gallery offers an eclectic mix of artwork, most of it local.
 Owner/artist Jennifer Johnson is a native Hatteras Islander, and her photography reflects her love of the area.
 She also creates jewelry, which she sells here as well.
 Blue Pelican represents other local artists too, and you’ll find surf art, prints, tiles, pottery, ornaments, stained glass, hand-carved birds, music and much more.
-They’re expanding Hatteras Island’s only yarn room which is chock full of all the knitting supplies you could need.
+They’re expanding Hatteras Island’s only yarn room, which is chock full of all the knitting supplies you could need.
 Blue Pelican also offers a fun selection of upcycled art pieces made of glass, copper and wood.
+Enjoy their screened porch, book exchange and free Wi-Fi.
+They offer lots of classes and have online shopping.
 Look for this gallery beside Burrus Red & White.

 Burrus has been serving Hatteras Villagers and visitors for more than a century — since 1866!
 It’s a small but well-stocked full-service grocery store with fresh meats, seafood and produce, necessities and specialty products.
 The people are always friendly here, and it’s open year round.

 Kitty Hawk Kites specializes in kites, from the single-lines for kids to high-tech stunt varieties.
 The stores also sell fun things like flags, toys, boomerangs and games.
-You’ll find the Outer Banks’ largest selection of Crocs, Pirate Booty, Rt.
-12 and Life Is Good apparel and the coolest selection of T-shirts, sweatshirts, outdoor clothing, sunglasses, sandals and more.
+You’ll find the Outer Banks’ largest selection of beach sportswear and footwear from Crocs, Sanuk, Chaco, Southern Fried and Life Is Good apparel, the coolest selection of T-shirts, sweatshirts, outdoor clothing, sunglasses, sandals and more.
 KHK stores also offer toys and gifts that you won’t find anywhere else on the Outer Banks.
 Kitty Hawk Kites has 13 locations from Corolla to Ocracoke.

-Lee Robinson’s General Store, on the south end of Hatteras Village, has been serving the village since 1948.
+Lee Robinson General Store & Sticky Bottom Produce Company, on the south end of Hatteras Village, has been serving the village since 1948.
 It’s a convenient place to stop for groceries, gourmet items, snacks, drinks, ice, beer and fine wine.
-You’ll also have fun shopping for T-shirts and beachwear, books, maps, souvenirs and beach supplies.
-There’s a neat gift gallery upstairs.
+You'll also have fun shopping for T-shirts and beachwear, books, maps, souvenirs and beach supplies.
+Check out their neat gifts too.
 The store is open daily 8 a.m. to 10 p.m. in season.
 Stop in and watch the sun set over the Pamlico on Lee Robinson’s newly built sunset patio.
-Their Sticky Bottom Produce Co. fruit and veggie stand across the street from the General Store is open starting at 9 a.m.
+Their Sticky Bottom Produce Company fruit and veggie stand across the street from the General Store is open starting at 9 a.m.
 It operates mid-May through October.

 In a stunningly beautiful robin’s-egg blue building on N.C.
 12 just before the ferry docks, you’ll find SeaWorthy Gallery.
 Painter and owner Carole Nunnally showcases fine, hand-crafted local and regional art in a variety of mediums, including painting, ceramics, jewelry, sculpture, wood carvings and much more.
 Rather than the expected grouping by artistic mediums, she divides the gallery into themes – shorebirds, marine life, boats and lighthouses, whimsical, jewelry-pottery and people-places-things.
 It adds up to a delightful shopping experience.
 You can take a peak at their artwork online, too.
 The gallery has the largest selection of N.C.-made pottery on Hatteras Island, and the hand-painted porcelain and sand dollar ornaments are some of the favorite items here.